People with fatty liver may feel tired or have mild abdominal discomfort but otherwise have no symptoms.

 A decrease in body weight of 5% can decrease fat content in the liver, a 7% decrease can reduce inflammation and nonalcoholic steatohepatitis, and a 10% decrease can help reverse scarring and fibrosis.

 Doctors sometimes try giving vitamin E and thiazolidinediones (a class of drugs, including rosiglitazone and pioglitazone, that are used to treat diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more ) to treat fatty liver that is not caused by alcohol.
+Symptoms of diabetes may... read more ) to treat fatty liver that is not caused by alcohol.
 However, specialists are using these drugs less often because they often cause adverse effects and may not make a difference in the long-term.
 New drug treatments are being developed in clinical trials.
 Doctors can refer people to a liver specialist (hepatologist) to discuss whether they would be a good candidate for these new drugs.

 Prognosis for Fatty Liver